 Collectors Weekly: It strikes me that mobile-home parks have a lot of potential as singles communities.

 Closen: To my knowledge, there haven’t been any organized singles mobile-home park locations.
 But what happens is as people age, their husband or wife passes on.
 So you’ve got a lot of elderly but single retired people moving into mobile-home parks in Florida and the other warm-weather places.
 There, some elderly people will partner up because they don’t want to live alone at that stage, and I don’t blame them.
 It happens all the time.

 The Pacific Palisades Trailer Bowl near Santa Monica, California, boasts a glorious ocean view for its 174 lots.
 This vintage postcard talks about its adults-only community, which also offered a heated pool, shuffleboard, private phone connections, and underground utilities, including natural gas.
 (Via eBay)

-(In addition to “Don’t Call Them Trailer Trash: The Illustrated Mobile Home Story,” Michael Closen and John Brunkowski have published six other books about RVs, trailers, and mobile homes including “Airstream Memories,” “KOA and the Art of Kamping,” “Amateur Radio Goes Camping & RVing: The Illustrated QSL Card History,” “Pictorial Guide to RVing,” “RV & Camper Toys: The History of RVing in Miniature,” and “Camper & RV Humor: The Illustrated Story of Camping Comedy.”
+(“Don’t Call Them Trailer Trash: The Illustrated Mobile Home Story” is one of several books on RVs, trailers, and mobile homes by Michael Closen and John Brunkowski.
 If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
 Learn more.)